If you remember nothing else:

 Forte’s 20,000-word guide was not just long.
 It was counterproductive.
 The AI could not hold all 168 bullet points in working memory at once.
 Some rules contradicted others.
 The result was not Forte’s voice with extra precision.
 It was mush.

-Atom Writer’s research found that few-shot transformation pairs - showing the AI a before-and-after example of text rewritten in your voice - produce 25-35% better voice adherence than rules alone.
+Atom Writer’s research found that few-shot rewriting pairs - showing the AI a before-and-after example of text rewritten in your voice - produce 25-35% better voice adherence than rules alone.
 Three good examples beat fifty bullet points every time.

 This connects to how AI detection actually works.
 GPTZero measures two things: perplexity (how surprising the word choices are) and burstiness (how much the writing varies across the document).
 Adding more rules to a voice profile can actually lower perplexity by making AI more predictable.
-You are essentially optimising for detection.
+You are essentially optimizing for detection.

 An arXiv study of 14,700 samples found that even minimally AI-polished text triggers detection.
 The binary boundary between human and AI writing doesn’t exist.
 It’s a spectrum.
 And adding more rules pushes you further toward the detectable end.